 David Lynch and Mark Frost’s 18 part series for Showtime, Twin Peaks: The Return, has drawn a lot of attention from critics and scholars since its release in 2017 and, following an enthusiastic recounting of Episode 8 from my colleague and long time collaborator Rupert Loydell, we started developing a paper on the show.
 Our focus is on how sound and music is used in the series, particularly in that spectacular eight episode.

 I delivered a paper at the CILECT North America Sound and Storytelling Conference in March 2018 (read it here), and Rupert and I delivered a second paper at the Music and Moving Image conference in New York in May 2018 (read that here).
-We’re just finalising a book chapter for Critical Essays on Twin Peaks: The Return, edited by Antonio Sanna for Palgrave MacMillan and, following the MAMI conference, are working on a second book centred around rhizomic storytelling and sound in the series.
+We’ve delivered a book chapter for Critical Essays on Twin Peaks: The Return, edited by Antonio Sanna for Palgrave MacMillan and, following the MAMI conference, are working on a second book centred around rhizomic storytelling and sound in the series.

 Rupert and I have worked together on two journal articles and a book chapter since 2015, making use of the Oblique Strategies to write sections independently and then bringing these together for the final paper.